yesyinka/blog_source/_posts/2013-11-10-digging-up-django-class-based-views-2.markdown

 When you use one of the methods of a manager you get as a result a `QuerySet`, which most of the time is used as a list, but is more than this.
 You can find [here](https://docs.djangoproject.com/en/1.5/topics/db/queries/) and [here](https://docs.djangoproject.com/en/1.5/ref/models/querysets/) the official documentation about queries and QuerySets, a very recommended reading.

 What I want to stress here is that QuesySets are not evaluated until you perform an action that access the content like slicing or iterating on it.
 This means that we can build QuerySets, pass them to functions, store them, and even build them programmatically or metaprogramming them without the DB being hitted.
-If you think at QuerySets as recipes you are not far from the truth: they are objects that store how you want to retrieve the objects of your interest.
+If you think at QuerySets as recipes you are not far from the truth: they are objects that store how you want to retrieve the data of your interest.
 Actually retriving them is another part of the game.
 This separation between the definition of something and its execution is called **lazy evaluation**.

 Let me give you a very trivial example to show why the lazy evaluation of QuerySets is important.